takemobiteam/takemobi-test.github.io/docs/index.md

 As shown in the image above, one **Destination** can have multiple **Area Groups**.
 One **Area Group** can have multiple **Areas**, but an **Area** does not have to belong to an **Area Group**.
 One **Area** can have multiple **Airports** and multiple **Hotels**. **Vehicles** are specified per Destination.

+Master Data includes several other concepts as well, which are all described in this section.

 ## Destinations

 Destinations tend to be either islands or broad regions surrounding a major city.
 Island destinations include Mallorca and Zakynthos.
 Other destinations include Cancún and Antalya.